CreativeTab/CreativePolargraph/README.md

 # CreativePolargraph
 Files for the CreativePolargraph

 This repository contains the 3D files needed to build the CreativePolargraph.
+3D files are available in .f3d and .step formats.

 The electronic schematic is in progress, and will be added when it is finished.